-- a. the Letter of Debt Determination - b. the request for Reconsideration of the Debt - c. the Notice of Involuntary Administrative Salary offset along with the completed DDF request form.
+- a. the Letter of Debt Determination - b. copies of all records received, if requested - c. the Notice of Involuntary Administrative Salary offset along with the completed DDF request form.

 SEND THIS INFORMATION PRIORITY EXPRESS MAIL, AS SOON AS IT IS RECEIVED TO ENSURE THE TIME LIMITS ARE MET!